- Basic TPG Troubleshooting

 Change the TPG NBN Modem-Router Settings

 If your Internet connection is still slow after power cycling the router, then the next thing you can try is changing its settings.

 A misconfigured modem or router can slow down your Internet connection.

-TPG provides their subscribers with reliable modem-routers from trusted manufacturers.
+TPG provides its subscribers with reliable modem routers from trusted manufacturers.
 Usually, you will receive either of the following: